DeclanChidlow/vale.rocks/src/posts/digital-accessibility-technologies.md

 ## Speech Input

 Speech input is an input method where a user speaks commands at a microphone, which are then processed by a computer and treated as controls.
 Speech input takes many forms and is very configurable.
-Depending on configuration, a user might make a hissing sound to scroll or read off text for a button to click it.
+Depending on configuration, a user might make a hissing sound to scroll or read off text labelling a button to click it.
 Often, optical character recognition (OCR) and overlay[^1] systems are used so that any item on screen can be referenced with speech.
 A user also can write text via dictation.

 Speech input is commonly used by people with motor problems.